-SABB Zakat and tax assessments 2019 & 2020 are still under ZATCA review.
-SABB tax assessments for the years from 2005 to 2009 & 2014 to 2018 have been finalized.
-AAB tax assessments for the years from 2007 to 2013 have been finalized.
-SABB has filed an appeal on the AAB tax assessments for the years from 2005 to 2006 which is currently pending with Tax Violation and Disputes Appellate Committee ("TVDAC").
+SABB has filed Zakat and Tax return for the year 2021.
+Zakat and tax assessments for 2019 and 2020 are still under ZATCA review.
+SABB tax assessments for the years from 2005 to 2018 have been finalized.
+AAB tax assessments for the years from 2007 to 2018 have been finalized.
+SABB has filed an appeal on the AAB tax assessments for the years from 2006 which is currently pending with Tax Violation and Disputes Appellate Committee".